jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 ### Setup the Jaxon DbAdmin for Infisical

+> **Edit 2026/02/10** The `0.9.0` release of Jaxon DbAdmin now includes by default a `config reader` for Infisical.
+It is no more required to add and register the `InfisicalConfigReader` class in the Jaxon container as described above.
+Read the `Config readers` section in the [documentation](https://github.com/lagdo/dbadmin-app) for more information.

 We are now going to setup the Jaxon DbAdmin application to fetch the database credentials from the Infisical server.

 First update the `.env.dbadmin` file with the Infisical server URL and ids, and delete the database credentials.